mbaersch/umami-tag-server/README.md

 ### Advanced Settings
 This section contains additional options that allows enhanced data redaction.
 You can optionally send an empty referrer and delete any parameters from tracked urls.

-#### Overriding Page Path
+#### Changing Page Path
 If you want to collect data from several sources in different paths of the same profile, you can override the page path with a different value.
-This option also can be used for further data redaction or enrichment.
+This option also can be used for further data redaction or enrichment - as well as the option to delete all parameters from the path before sending data to Umami.

-### Change Event Names
+#### Change Event Names
 Every event name can be translated for Umami using an optional override field.
 You can for example set the new event name with a lookup table.